ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 Why creating this shader?
 -------------------
-I need to render lots of small lens flares in URP for mobile(Gameplay enemy attack signals, enviroment light source like lamps), and seems that URP doesn't have any official lens flare, so I write a new one which performance is as fast as possible, also easy for anyone to use.
+I need to render lots of small lens flares in URP for mobile(Gameplay enemy attack signals, enviroment light source like lamps), and seems that URP doesn't have any official lens flare, so I write a new shader for this task, where shader performance is as fast as possible, also easy for anyone to use in their own project.

 How to use this shader in my URP project?
 -------------------